Skip to content

 Trail Details

-Distance: 2.5 miles round trip from the parking area
+Distance: Around 2.5 miles round trip

 Panoramic view of Kilauea Iki from Devastation Trail, Hawai'i Volcanoes National Park